On World Plant Milk Day, a reminder that the future must be dairy- free.

 The environmental price of milk

-In every way, dairy is worse for the environment than alternatives.
+In every way, dairy is worse for the environment than plant-based alternatives.

 In terms of land consumption, fresh water consumption, and greenhouse gas emissions, dairy is by far the most environmentally damaging milk on the market.
 (Worse than almond milk, which frequently receives negative attention for its water consumption.)